techbabette/libraryBackend/README.md

 The database refreshes every fifteen minutes, making any changes temporary and allowing for anyone to play around with the website.

+The database restoration code can be found [here](https://github.com/techbabette/LibraryDatabaseRestorer)

 ### JWT Authentication

 User authentication is accomplished using JWT tokens, allowing the application to scale horizontally (Adding more servers).